About Us

 General Manager

-Led by its General Manager Jennifer Palmer, The Brian Perry Charitable Trust continues to provide the operational and management support to the project.
+As General Manager of The Brian Perry Charitable Trust, Jen continues to provide governance support to the project.

-Jen is also a trustee of the Adastra Foundation, the Home of Cycling Charitable Trust, Sport Waikato and Deputy Chair of the RIDE Cycling Festival.
+Jen is also a trustee of the Home of Cycling Charitable Trust, Sport Waikato and Chair of the RIDE Cycling Festival.

 Originally from Ottawa, Canada, Jen is married to Craig with twin daughters.
 The family are passionate cyclists and you’ll often see Jen and Craig riding on Te Awa, the beautiful Waikato roads or around the Grassroots Trust velodrome!